 - a special issue of Deep Times journal in August 2017 focused on the impact of race and culture on the Work That Reconnects

 - a letter by Joanna Macy in the fall of 2017, urging white US American facilitators to take specific steps to address oppression within the WTR

-- a February 2018 gathering on Whidbey Island to test-run newly adapted or created practices that address internalized oppression and increase solidarity and inclusion
+- a February 2018 gathering to test-run newly adapted or created practices that address internalized oppression and increase solidarity and inclusion

 - a February 2018 gathering, organized by a group of facilitators and hosted at Canticle Farm with the purpose of naming, exploring, and shifting patterns of harm that have occured in the WTR.

 In this document, we use two terms as political coalition identifiers – “people of color” and “white people.”
 The terms, however, are insufficient for many reasons, including the facts that a) racially oppressed people include not just people of African descent, but also indigenous people and brown people of various ancestries; b) people have also been marginalized on the basis of gender, sexuality, ability, class, faith, nationality, age, and other attributes; c) some people identify as mixed race; and d) the terms do not address those with intersecting marginalized identities (intersectionality).
 This document focuses mainly on the issue of color but that is not intended to dismiss other groups in the future.
 A glossary of words specific to this evolving work is being developed HERE.